swcarpentry/good-enough-practices-in-scientific-computing/index.md

 > the barrier to collaborating on papers in this framework is simply too high to overcome.
 > Good intentions aside,
 > it always comes down to "just give me a Word document with tracked changes," or similar.
-> There's always a least common denominator who just isn't going to be on board for writing like this.

 In keeping with our goal of recommending "good enough" practices, we have therefore included online storage in something like Google Docs.